What We Do

 Sustainable Tourism

-“Caring for Mourne” involves working with local businesses to promote Sustainable Tourism principles.
-The Trust’s focus on sustainability began with the Natural Resource Rural Tourism Initiative (2003-2007), during which the area earned the European Charter for Sustainable Tourism—the first in the British Isles to do so.
+“Caring for Mourne” involves working closely with local businesses to promote sustainable tourism principles.
+From the outset, the Trust has placed a strong emphasis on sustainability, beginning with the Natural Resource Rural Tourism Initiative (2003–2007).
+During this period, the area achieved the European Charter for Sustainable Tourism, becoming the first destination in the British Isles to receive this recognition.

-Over the years, funding has supported additional projects.
-For example, the Mourne Mountains Landscape Partnership (2013-2017) invested around £3 million into local projects focused on the Mournes’ natural, built, and cultural heritage.
+Since then, continued funding has enabled further investment in the landscape.
+For instance, the Mourne Mountains Landscape Partnership (2013–2017) secured around £3 million to support local projects, strengthening the area’s natural, built, and cultural heritage over time.

 Leave No Trace